The Settings page is where you configure PMM.

 Security Threat Tool¶

 The Security Threat Tool performs a range of security-related checks on a registered instance and reports the findings.
 It is off by default.

-A read-only setting that shows whether DBaaS features are activated on this server.
+Enables DBaaS features on this server.

 Public address for accessing DBaaS features on this server.